Coronavirus COVID-19 Updates

 As the COVID-19 Shelter-in-Place Order is lifted and businesses reopen, it is important for managers and business owners to take action to ensure the water is safe to consume.
 Please reference the following guidance when reopening your business to learn how to remove stagnant water and prepare your building’s plumbing system for consumption.

 Services continue: Our Customer Service counter is open to the public while some other departments continue to offer online services.
 Please visit the following departments for any information you may need:

 Sign up to receive notifications: Register today for our Rapid Alert Notification System to receive critical emergency notifications from ACWD.
 Your sign-up for ACWD's Rapid Alert Notification system will allow us to reach you with urgent or emergency information about water service and/or conditions that may impact your water safety or availability.

-Free online educational resources: In an effort to support educators and parents during school closures, see our Online Educational Resources webpage for a list of links to fun, informative water education websites and free activities.
+Free online educational resources: See our Online Educational Resources webpage for a list of links to fun, informative water education websites and free activities.

 Bay Area Water Agencies Issue Joint Message in Response to COVID-19